Leverage is a powerful tool real estate investors use to boost potential returns and increase the number of rental properties owned.

 - $10,000 NOI (before using HELOC to add space) / 6% cap rate = $166,666 market value

 - $15,000 NOI (after using HELOC to add space) / 6% cap rate = $250,000 market value

 In addition to increasing your monthly cash flow by using a HELOC to add a new rental unit, you’ve also increased the market value of your property by more than $83,000.

-3. Grow and diversify investment portfolio
+3. Grow and diversify your investment portfolio

 Many investors overcome that obstacle by becoming long-distance real estate investors.
-By using a HELOC to fund the down payment on another single-family in a different part of the country, they’re able to geographically diversify their investment portfolio and invest in smaller, secondary markets where yields are potentially greater.
+By using a HELOC to fund the down payment on another SFR in a different part of the country, they’re able to geographically diversify their investment portfolio and invest in smaller, secondary markets where yields are potentially greater.

 In general, getting a HELOC for your rental property will cost more in upfront fees and monthly interest payments.
 That’s because banks see a higher default risk with investment property, or non-owner occupied property, than with an owner-occupied residence.